SolaceSamples/solace-samples-jms/_docs/using-external-jndi.md

 This tutorial shows how to provision and look up Solace JMS objects from an external [Java Naming and Directory Interface (JNDI)](https://en.wikipedia.org/wiki/Java_Naming_and_Directory_Interface ) service, hosted outside the Solace message broker.

-The "Obtaining JMS objects using JNDI" tutorial provided an introduction to JNDI and the use of JNDI services hosted by the message broker.
+The [Obtaining JMS objects using JNDI]({{ site.baseurl }}/using-jndi) tutorial provided an introduction to JNDI and the use of JNDI services hosted by the message broker.
 Using the Solace built-in (internal) JNDI server makes integration easy, but some enterprise use-cases already utilize a dedicated JNDI server, and prefer to store Solace JMS objects at the same location.

 ## Assumptions